VG vs PG in E-liquids

 The coil resistance determines the types of e-liquids you should buy.
 Sub-ohm coils (with a resistance of less than 1 ohm) should use high VG e-liquids.

-Devices with coils with a resistance of more than 1 ohm are best suited for high PG e-liquids.
+Devices with coils with a resistance of more than 1 ohm are suited for high PG e-liquids.
 These include regular disposable vapes and some pod systems used in MTL vaping.

 When using devices with adjustable voltage or wattage, you may need to change the settings when using different e-liquids PG/VG ratios.